Ontario Fair Auto Insurance Plan: 5 Ways it Will Harm Accident Victims

 Among the changes, the Financial Services Regulatory Authority also will have more authority to make rules, which is empowering a government body to touch benefits.
 Like the rest of the Ontario Fair Auto Insurance Plan, this will only negatively affect victims of personal injury.

-“None of this is about providing more access to justice or access to benefits,” says Jeffrey A. Preszler B.A., LL.B., a partner at Preszler Law Firm.
+“None of this is about providing more access to justice or access to benefits,” says Jeffrey A. Preszler B.A., LL.B., a partner at Preszler Injury Lawyers.
 “This is about cutting benefits and creating a new system to do so…the goal is to ultimately allow insurance companies to pay out less in order to allegedly help bring down automobile rates.
 Which has never happened and won’t happen.”

 Simply put, the Ontario Fair Auto Insurance Plan is a disaster.
 Here’s why.